 Section I: Normal Hours

-A. Normal work week scheduling for Sergeants assigned to patrol duty shall be a 4/2 schedule (4 work days followed by 2 off days) on a repeating basis, 8.5 hours per work day.
+A. The normal work week scheduling for Sergeants assigned to patrol duty shall be a 4/2 schedule (4 work days followed by 2 off days) on a repeating basis, 8.5 hours per work day.